Perspective | No, more sex is not the answer to the country’s problems

 America has made it almost uniquely difficult to raise a family.
 This was true before the pandemic.
 For women, especially, whose careers, finances, free time and bodily autonomy traditionally take the hit.

 No, sex isn’t the solution to our problems.
-The solution to our problems is a serious look at why people might be having less of it, how we might make them want to have more of it, and whether that involves a total overhaul of a system that depends on procreation as a Ponzi scheme — more and more healthy children, creating the illusion of a healthy society.
+The solution to our problems is a serious look at why people might be having less of it, how we might make them want to have more of it and whether that involves a total overhaul of a system that depends on procreation as a Ponzi scheme — more and more healthy children, creating the illusion of a healthy society.

 “It’s about sex” manages to be both misogynistic and comforting.
 It’s a scapegoat.
 It says: See?
 We don’t have to overhaul our entire crippled infrastructure.
 We just need women to chill out and put on some Enya.